-This happened to singer Miley Cyrus last spring and summer when she started eating gluten- and dairy-free and lost tons of weight.
-And in the past couple of days, this campaign seems to be escalating: I've seen numerous articles with titles like "Gluten-Free Diet ... or Veiled Eating Disorder" and "Does Eating Gluten-Free Mask an Eating Disorder?"
+This happened to singer Miley Cyrus back a couple of years ago when she started eating gluten- and dairy-free and lost tons of weight.
+And the campaign periodically seems to escalate: I've seen numerous articles with titles like "Gluten-Free Diet ... or Veiled Eating Disorder" and "Does Eating Gluten-Free Mask an Eating Disorder?"

 Guess what?
 Many people are going gluten-free because it makes them feel better (regardless of whether they have the official blessing of the medical community).
 And it seems some in the medical community -- doctors, nutritionists and others -- are fighting back by accusing those who eat gluten-free without an official diagnosis of suffering from a mental disorder.

 "Gluten-free has become the latest clarion call to those who fear food, advertised wherever food is, announced from labels in the aisles of supermarkets, and making us think that gluten-free is a necessary part of life," writes rheumatologist Dr. Mark Borigini on the website Psychology Today.
 "Suddenly, the person claiming a sensitivity to gluten is now a patient with orthorexia nervosa--a term used by some scholars to describe individuals who develop an obsession with avoiding foods perceived to be unhealthy.
 This focus may turn into a fixation so extreme that it can lead to severe malnutrition or even death."